Skip to main content

 2. Intends to deprive the owner of the item, which is typically a store, of possession of that item; and

-• By fraud in a process of conversion for the purposes of personal use, sale, or some other unauthorized reason, and/or
+2. By fraud in the process of conversion for personal use, sale, or some other unauthorized reason; and

-• By hiding their actions and the stolen or misappropriated assets permanently.
+3. By hiding their actions and the stolen or misappropriated assets permanently

 Types and Degrees of Theft

-Some of the most important factors in theft cases are what type of property was stolen and how much the property was actually worth.
-These facts can often determine the charge category and potential penalties for those accused of theft.
-Many jurisdictions create degrees of theft crimes based upon the value of stolen goods.
+Some of the most essential factors in theft cases are what type of property was stolen and how much the property was worth.
+These factors can often determine the charge category and potential penalties for those accused of theft.
+Many jurisdictions create degrees of theft crimes based on the value of stolen goods.

 For example, a third-degree theft in Washington is a gross misdemeanor involving property with a market value that does not exceed $750.
-On the other hand, a first-degree theft (of property valued over $5000) would be punished as a class B felony.
-Theft of items in special categories (like firearms and cars) are governed under different statutes.
+Meanwhile, first-degree property theft valued at over $5000 is punished as a class B felony.
+Different statutes may govern the theft of other items like firearms and cars.

 Get a Handle on Your Theft Charges: Call a Lawyer